Quantifying correlations between information overload and fake news during COVID-19 pandemic: a Reddit study with BERT model approach: Datasets

-\paragraph{Pushshift Reddit Dataset} Reddit is a forum social media platform with more than 110 million daily active unique users.
-The platform is organized into so-called \textit{subreddits} that can be seen as separate communities or thematic fora, where registered users are able to create posts, giving rise to subsequent discussions as other users can submit their comments to the said posts.
-In 2023 there has been a widespread change in application programming interface (API) access for third parties on Twitter (X), Reddit and TikTok \cite{developers_xdevelopers_starting_2023, keysersosa_update_2023, noauthor_tiktok_nodate}; as a consequence, a lot of social media data, until now taken for granted, became inaccessible to researchers.
+Reddit is a forum social media platform with more than 110 million daily active unique users.
+The platform is organized into so-called \textit{subreddits}, which can be seen as separate communities or thematic fora, where registered users can create posts, sparking discussions as other users can submit comments on those posts.
+In 2023, there has been a widespread change in application programming interface (API) access for third parties on Twitter (X), Reddit, and TikTok; as a consequence, a lot of social media data, until now taken for granted, became inaccessible to researchers.
 Those changes made it hard for researchers to engage with Open Science (OS) practices \cite{davidson_platform-controlled_2023}.
-Because of those changes and data engineering challenges associated with API use, Pushshift Reddit Dataset \cite{baumgartner_pushshift_2020} was created, originally consisting of 20~000 top subreddits spanning between June 2006 and December 2022\cite{PRD2025} (a new version consists of 40~000 subreddits\cite{PRD2025new}).
-Ever since its publication, the dataset has been used in a wide variety of research, such as generating text embeddings for characterization of online communities \cite{sawicki_text_2023}, spread of misinformation in online communities during COVID-19 pandemic \cite{cinelli_covid-19_2020}, topic modeling of user content \cite{kedzierska_topic_2024}, mental illness discourse \cite{de_choudhury_mental_2014}, temporary identity and anonymity perceptions \cite{leavitt_this_2015}.
+Because of those changes and data engineering challenges associated with API use, Pushshift Reddit Dataset \cite{baumgartner_pushshift_2020} was created, originally consisting of 20~000 top subreddits spanning between June 2006 and December 2022 \cite{PRD2025} (a new version consists of 40~000 subreddits \cite{PRD2025new}).
+Ever since its publication, the dataset has been used in a wide variety of research, such as generating text embeddings for characterization of online communities \cite{Sawicki2023}, spread of misinformation in online communities during COVID-19 pandemic \cite{cinelli_covid-19_2020}, topic modeling of user content \cite{kedzierska_topic_2024}, mental illness discourse \cite{de_choudhury_mental_2014}, temporary identity and anonymity perceptions \cite{leavitt_this_2015}.
 Reddit has been proven to be a quality source of information in almost all fields of interest \cite{sawicki_exploring_2022}.